sleeptoken/zettelkasten/Building Android POC app.md

 Source: #android

 Tags:
-### Application Layout - to be able to display debug info in apps
+### Application Layout - updating text elements in the UI

 Entry point is the code that is executed when the app is launched, this is defined in the android manifest config file in the activity tag referencing the activity class